TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 1/Psalms 1.5.md

 ---

-Therefore the wicked shall not stand in the judgment, Nor sinners in the congregation of the righteous.
+Therefore the wicked shall not stand in the judgment, nor sinners in the congregation of the righteous.